Table of Contents

 Joining a translation team

-Note: If someone sent you an invitation to join Transifex, you can skip ahead to the next section about finding and translating content.
+📝Note: If someone invited you to Transifex, you could skip to the next section about finding and translating content.

 After you've signed up for an account, you will need to join a team in Transifex to translate.
 But before we go through how to join a team, let’s take a quick look at how things are organized in Transifex:

-So this is why the title of this section is “joining a translation team” and not “joining a project.”
+This is why the title of this section is “Joining a Translation Team” and not “Joining a Project.”

 Here’s how to join a team:

-From the Explore page, search or look for the project you want to join.
+1. From the Explore page, you can search for a project you would like to join.

-Once you find the project you’d like to join, click on its name.
+2. Once you find the project you want to join, click on its name.

-Click Request Language or Join Project, depending on the language you chose to contribute to.
+5. Click Request Language or Join Project, depending on the language you want to contribute to.

-Request Language: If the language you want to contribute to is not part of the project, then once you click on this option, the maintainer of the project will get notified about your request and he/she will decide if the request will be approved or not.
+Request Language: If the language you want to contribute to is not part of the project, then once you click on this option, the project's maintainer will get notified about your request, and they will decide if the request will be approved or not.

-Join Project: If the language you want to contribute to is already part of the project, then once you click on this option, the manager of the localization team will get notified about your request and decide if your request will be approved or not.
+Join Project: If the language you want to contribute to is already part of the project, then once you click on this option, the manager of the localization team will get notified about your request and decide if your request will be approved.

 Depending on how the team is set up, you will either be immediately accepted to the team, or someone from the team will need to approve your request before you can join that team.